CAST-Extend/com.castsoftware.aip.console.tools/aip-console-tools-cli/README.md

 * `--app-name` or `-n` (**required**): The application name.
 * `--version-name` or `-v` (optional): The name of the version to create. *default*: The current version (version marked as current).
 * `--snapshot-name` or `-S` (optional): Used to specify the snapshot name. *default*: Defaults to `Snapshot-YYYY-MM-DDThh-mm-ss` (based on the current date and time)
+* `--disable-imaging` (optional): Disables sharing data with the configured Imaging instance linked to AIP Console.
+Note that this parameter has no effect if Imaging is not configured on AIP Console.
 * `--server-url` or `-s` (optional): Specify the URL to your AIP Console server. *default* : localhost:8081
 * `--apikey` or `--apikey:env` (**either is required**) : the API Key to log in to AIP Console **OR** the environment variable containing the key
 * `--timeout` (optional) : Time in seconds before calls to AIP Console time out. *default* : 90